krzemienski/awesome-from-stars/README.md

 * [quicktype/quicktype-xcode](https://github.com/quicktype/quicktype-xcode): Xcode extension to paste JSON as Swift, Objective-C, and more
 * [facetdigital/QuiltView](https://github.com/facetdigital/QuiltView): A UICollectionViewLayout subclass, used as the layout object of a UICollectionView for iOS and tvOS, developed in Swift, based on RFQuiltLayout.
 * [HappenApps/Quiver](https://github.com/HappenApps/Quiver): Quiver documentation and issue tracker
-* [StanGirard/quivr](https://github.com/StanGirard/quivr): 🧠 Dump all your files and chat with it using your Generative AI Second Brain using LLMs ( GPT 3.5/4, Private, Anthropic, VertexAI ) & Embeddings 🧠
+* [StanGirard/quivr](https://github.com/StanGirard/quivr): Your Second Brain powered by Generative AI 🧠 Dump all your files and chat with it  ( GPT 3.5/4, Private, Anthropic, VertexAI, LLMs...) & Embeddings
 * [qwinff/qwinff](https://github.com/qwinff/qwinff): A Qt4/5 GUI Frontend for FFmpeg
 * [mac-cain13/R.swift](https://github.com/mac-cain13/R.swift): Strong typed, autocompleted resources like images, fonts and segues in Swift projects
 * [cta-wave/R4WG20-QoE-Metrics](https://github.com/cta-wave/R4WG20-QoE-Metrics): Issue tracking repository for the R4-Wg20 QoE Initiative